dsmiller95/dsmiller95.github.io/content/posts/2020-02-07-cleanup-git-branches/index.md

 * `-x`
     * Forces grep to only match full lines, instead of the default of partial matches inside of a line
 * `-v`
-    * Inverts the output: typically grep would only output the input lines which match, now it will only output lines which do not match
+    * Inverts the output: typically grep would only output the input lines that match, now it will only output lines that do not match
 * `-f remotes* `
     * Tells grep to attempt to match each input against every line in the `remotes` file